 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Sport Dog Elite Series is a plant-based dry dog food using a notable amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Sport Dog Elite Series is a grain-free dry dog food that utilizes a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Sport Dog Food Recall History

 The following automated list (if present) includes all dog food recalls related to Sport Dog Food through February 2023.